 Note: Teachers will decide what constitutes a warning for incomplete homework in his/her own classroom.
 Students will be made aware of what each teacher expects.
+Generally, incomplete homework or classroom work is reflected in the grade earned.

 Serious or Frequent Misbehavior